cadrian/pwd/README.md

 Note that, to help merge take decisions in the latter case, keys are never really deleted from the vault.
 They are simply marked as being removed.

+## Proxy support

+Proxies are supported when using the *curl* protocol: the console installs the `ALL_PROXY` variable using the following keys in the `[proxy]` section of the configuration file:

+ - `protocol` specifies the proxy protocol
+ - `host` is the only mandatory key; it contains the name of the proxy host
+ - `port` specifies a port, if different from the default (e.g. 8080)
+ - `user` gives a user name, if the proxy needs authentication
+ - `pass` gives a password key, to be retrieved from the vault

+## Important note

+pwdmgr is a local password manager.
+As such, it needs to provide passwords in cleartext to other processes (mainly the X clipboard).

+It is important to understand that, under such circumstances, there is no reason to make pwdmgr overly secure.
+It can be subject to many local exploits (reading its environment variables, its memory sections etc. may provide cleartext passwords).

+On the other hand, there should be no remote exploits, because the vault load/save protocol only sends and receives encrypted vault streams.

+Just take the needed steps to ensure that your machine is not remotely exploitable.